hashicorp/terraform-provider-azurerm/website/docs/d/image.html.markdown

 * `name` - (Optional) The name of the Image.
 * `name_regex` - (Optional) Regex pattern of the image to match.
-* `name_descending` - (Optional) By default when matching by regex, images are sorted by name in ascending order and the first match is chosen, to sort descending, set this flag.
+* `sort_descending` - (Optional) By default when matching by regex, images are sorted by name in ascending order and the first match is chosen, to sort descending, set this flag.
 * `resource_group_name` - (Required) The Name of the Resource Group where this Image exists.

 ## Attributes Reference